NICUP14/MiniLang/docs/stdlib/read.md

 > To extend `read` or any of the macros, simply declare a new `_read` helper with a `c_stream` argument and a pointer to the custom type to extend.

 ## Warnings

-> [!WARNING]
-> There is a bug regarding pointers to structure types, they are represented in c as 'long long*' and will cause problems with dereferencing them.